 - A sweet potato – Medium to large is best, the one I used for these photos was 12 ounces.
 Bake and then peel the sweet potato to start making your own pureé.

 - A blender, food processor, or potato masher – For this recipe, you’ll have to make your own sweet potato pureé.
-I use my Nutribullet High Speed Blender to do this.
+I use my Nutribullet High Speed Blender (affiliate link!) to do this.
 After making my pureé, I also add the other wet ingredients to the Nutribullet to blend them up with the sweet potato.
 This is not required, but it saves you a bit of mixing.
 Hand mashing will work, but any chunks of sweet potato may be visible in your brownies.

 - Milk – I used unsweetened vanilla almond milk, but any will work.